ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 ### Events

-Given that certain event selectors on ERC-20 and ERC-721 overlap, we have decided to deviate from backwards compatability efforts in the definition of ERC-XXXX events.
+Given that certain event selectors on ERC-20 and ERC-721 overlap, we have decided to deviate from backwards compatibility efforts in the definition of ERC-XXXX events.
 Recent efforts have revealed a range of potential solutions here, such as supporting events for one standard, emitting conflicting events that utilize distinct parameter indexing, amongst others.

 We feel that when moving towards standardization, ensuring events are properly descriptive and isolated is the ideal solution despite introducing complexity for indexing software.
 As a result, we adhere to traditional transfer and approval event definitions, though distinguish these events by the `Fractional` or `NonFungible` prefixes.